ewulan/daoctor/README.md

   * conda env list
   * conda activate pdd

     * If the environment is no longer needed, remove the command: conda remove -n pdd --all

+* Download the Plant Disease Detection app
+  * cd \daoctor
+  *

 * Install dependencies by running

-* Install dependencies by running
   * pip install -r requirements.txt.

 * Start up the server by running
-  * python app/server.py serve.
+  * python app.py serve.
   *
 * Visit http://localhost:8080/ to explore and test.